less than

-A guide to income protection for self employed Australians
+A guide to self employed income protection

 Being self employed often means having ups and downs in income.
 But what if an illness or accident left you unable to work at all?